comp426-2022-fall/a99-group7/docs/api.md

 This endpoint keeps track of when the user accessed the profile page in the logs table.

 ## (POST) /app/add-song/
-Given a URL, this endpoint uses the Spotify API to pull the song information such as the song name, artist, album, and Spotify URL and adds the song to the user's list of liked song.
+Given a URL, this endpoint uses the Spotify API to pull the song information such as the song name, artist, album, and Spotify URL and adds the song to the user's collection.
 If there is an error, an error message is returned.
 It also keeps track of the user adding a song to their collection in the logs table.

 ## (GET) /app/get-liked-songs/
 This endpoint retrieves all the songs liked by a user.
 It also keeps track of whether the backend is successfully able to retrieve all the liked songs in the logs table.